jfrogtraining/git-lfs-demo/README.md

 # git-lfs-demo
-This repository demonstrates git-lfs use with artifactory.
+This repository demonstrates Git LFS use with Artifactory.

 Create a local repository in Artifactory of type Git LFS.
 For this example, we will be using a repository called gitlfs-local on https://104.197.232.86/artifactory.
 To log in, the username is gitlfs and password is demo.